-Above: Mayor of Fingal Cllr Seána Ó Rodaigh with Melissa Jeuken, Shepard in charge of the new goat herd at Howth Head.
+Above: Mayor of Fingal Cllr Seána Ó Rodaigh with Melissa Jeuken, Shepherd in charge of the new goat herd at Howth Head.

 Fingal County Council are delighted to announce a ground-breaking conservation grazing project, with Old Irish Goats, at Howth, in the Dublin Bay UNESCO Biosphere Reserve.
 The scheme, which will last for 3 years, is a partnership project between Fingal County Council and the Old Irish Goat Society with support from the Howth SAAO.